Chapter 1 of Questing Confidence:

 After Matthew left for work, I had again leafed through the French brochure.
-As I considered the idea of going to France alone anxiety mixed with longing.
-I had a strong desire to act on the silent whispers of my inner voice.
+As I considered the idea of going to France alone anxiety mixes with longing.
+I have a strong desire to act on the silent whispers of my inner voice.

 "Enough dreaming Marilyn!"

 Our experiences in life create our beliefs, and shape our attitudes.
 I do love to travel.
 I hope that I can someday return to France, and England, and so many other places I've loved.
 I want to travel without the sadness following me like a shadow.
 One of the problems with having wonderful experiences, is the fear of never having them again.